JoshKeegan/sensors/README.md

 # Sensors
-Simple HTTP Server to expose sensors attached to a Raspberry Pi.
+A hobby project to create a simple HTTP Server to expose sensors attached to a Raspberry Pi.
+This data then gets collected by Telegraf & made available by a dashboard in Grafana.

-Data is intended for consumption via telegraf.

 Code is containerised & cross-compiled with buildx, and then deployed onto the raspberry pi with:
 ```bash